-The data used in this study is part of the ERA-Interim reanalysis dataset [19], which is generated by a numerical model constrained by observational data.
+The data used in this study is part of the ERA-Interim reanalysis dataset [4], which is generated by a numerical model constrained by observational data.
 The data includes a large variety of surface parameters, describing weather as well as ocean-wave and land-surface conditions.
 In this project we are especially interested in the part of the data related to cyclone formation.
-Cyclone centres are characterised by the balance in forces due to the pressure gradient and the Coriolis forces.
+Cyclone centres are characterized by the balance in forces due to the pressure gradient and the Coriolis forces.
 So, they tend to have a pressure minimum accompanied by strong rotational wind near the centre.
 Due to this reason, the quantities typically used to track cyclones are the vorticity (defined as the vertical component of the curl of the horizontal winds) and mean sea level pressure (MSLP).
 We use both MSLP and relative velocity in our analysis.
 Relative vorticity is defined as the vorticity of the wind relative to the earth's planetary vorticity, which is induced due to rotation.
 Clockwise movements (negative relative vorticity) in the southern hemisphere and counter clockwise movements (positive relative vorticity) in the northern hemisphere are cyclonic.
 The relative vorticity field is defined at a pressure level of 850 millibars, which represents the free atmosphere above any boundary layer effects.
 Both fields are available in the ERA-Interim dataset on an equiangular grid with a spatial resolution of 0.75° in both latitude and longitude and a temporal resolution of 6 hours.
 For each time step, the field is available on a 240×480 grid.
 Since reanalysis data is typically provided on a latitude-longitude grid, the effective resolution of the data increases closer to the poles.
 This increase in resolution increases the number of cyclones resolved closer to the poles, resulting in a positive bias in the number of cyclones identified in the polar regions.
-To overcome this issue, the data is first interpolated onto an equal-area projection (the Lambert equal area projection for each hemisphere, centered on the north/south pole) to equally weight all regions, before interpolating back onto a regular latitude-longitude grid (following [8]).
+To overcome this issue, the data is first interpolated onto an equal-area projection (the Lambert equal area projection for each hemisphere, centered on the north/south pole) to equally weight all regions, before interpolating back onto a regular latitude-longitude grid (following [10]).
 For a given study, the number of time steps is determined by the time period under consideration.
+Figure 2.2 shows the relative vorticity scalar field over the entire globe on 1st May 1994 using NCVIEW software [22].
+The data is available in netCDF format [24].
+Similar visualization for mean sea level pressure data is shown in Figure 2.3.